 4. Use lighting that lets the interpreter be seen.

 5. Talk directly to the deaf or hearing-impaired person.
-Maintain eye contact with him or her.
+Maintain eye contact with them.
 Instead of directing comments to the interpreter (for example, "Tell him..." or "Ask her...") talk directly to the deaf or hearing-impaired person.

 6. Speak naturally and at your normal pace.
 Interpreters will ask you to slow down or repeat something if they need you to.
 Interpreters listen for concepts and ideas, not just words.

 7. Avoid private conversations because the interpreter will interpret whatever he or she hears.
 Do not ask the interpreter to leave out any portion of the conversation.
-Ask the deaf or hearing-impaired person directly if he or she understands the conversation.
+Ask the deaf or hearing-impaired person directly if they understands the conversation.

 8. In group settings, ask everyone to follow the rule of one person speaking at a time.
 An interpreter can handle only one speaker at a time.
 If you are leading a group discussion, such as in a CAO job workshop, be aware that the interpreter will be several seconds behind.
 Pause before moving on to the next speaker to allow the interpreter to finish with the current one.

-9. Avoid asking the interpreter for opinions or comments about what he or she has interpreted.
+9. Avoid asking the interpreter for opinions or comments about what they have interpreted.
 Interpreters follow strict rules that require them to be fair and to keep all information to themselves.
 Do not assume the interpreter knows this deaf or hearing-impaired person or will be interpreting at future meetings.

 10. Provide a short break every hour.
 Interpreting is tiring on the mind and body.
 Do not expect the interpreter to interpret during these breaks.